mk8310/pgadmin4/docs/en_US/restore_dialog.rst

   miscellaneous restore options:

-   * Move the switch next to *Verbose messages* to the *No* position to instruct *pg_restore* to exclude verbose messages.
+   * Move the switch next to *Verbose messages* to the *No* position to instruct *sys_restore* to exclude verbose messages.
    * Move the switch next to *Use SET SESSION AUTHORIZATION* to the *Yes* position to include a statement that will use a SET SESSION AUTHORIZATION command to determine object ownership (instead of an ALTER OWNER command).

-   * Move the switch next to *Exit on error* to the *Yes* position to instruct *pg_restore* to exit restore if there is an error in sending SQL commands.
+   * Move the switch next to *Exit on error* to the *Yes* position to instruct *sys_restore* to exit restore if there is an error in sending SQL commands.
      The default is to continue and to display a count of errors at the end of the restore.

-When you’ve specified the details that will be incorporated into the pg_restore command, click the *Restore* button to start the process, or click the *Cancel* button to exit without saving your work.
+When you’ve specified the details that will be incorporated into the sys_restore command, click the *Restore* button to start the process, or click the *Cancel* button to exit without saving your work.
 A popup will confirm if the restore is successful.